Caromin/iOSmyGymAppv2/README.md

 **Final design subject to change.**

-(No more Components will be shared, however screenshots will be available.)

-**Stages left:**
+**Stages Remaining:**

-1. (next) Create Workout Page.
+1. (next) Create individal exercise page.

-2. Save wrokout data and distribute it where needed.
+2. Create logic to save each specific exercises session data and distribute it where needed.

 3. Create Home modal page.